ourfuturehealth/design-system-toolkit/README.md

 1. Update the `version` field in [package.json](package.json) and run `npm install` (to update the `package-lock.json`).
 1. Submit a new pull request (PR) for the branch (with your changes) and get it reviewed.
     - Note that this PR should only contain changes to the `CHANGELOG.md`, `package.json` and `package-lock.json` files.
 Any actual code/feature changes should first be done in a separate PR, before the release PR.
+    - See [this PR](https://github.com/ourfuturehealth/design-system-toolkit/pull/59) for an example.
 1. Immediately after the PR is merged, update your local clone, then create and push a Git tag for the release.
     - E.g. `git tag -a v2.0.0-alpha.0 -m "v2.0.0-alpha.0" && git push origin --tags`.
     - Note the `v` prefix is important as the release workflow will only trigger on tags that are prefixed with this.
-1. When the tag is pushed, the release workflow will trigger.
-Part of this workflow involves creating a named release in the GitHub repo ([docs](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)).
-Once this has been created, edit it via the GitHub UI and copy/paste the matching Changelog entries.
+1. When the tag is pushed, the GitHub Actions 'release' workflow will trigger.
+This will create a named release in the GitHub repo ([docs](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)).
+Once this GitHub release page has been created, edit it via the GitHub UI and copy/paste the relevant Changelog entries.
+    - You can see the release workflow run for the tag by going to: <https://github.com/ourfuturehealth/design-system-toolkit/actions>.
+1. Announce this new release in the #design-system-announcements Slack channel.
+    - Make sure to provide a link to the GitHub release page.

 ## Browsers and assistive technology